salto-io/salto/docs/syntax.md

 #### `_important_values` / `_self_important_values`

 This annotation is used to define what are these elements' most important values.
-This list may be used in Salto enabled editors to highlight more important parts of the element, and index some of them for easy searchability. `_important_values` refer to fields in instances of the type whereas `_self_important_values` refers to fields of the type itself.
+This list may be used in Salto enabled editors to highlight more important parts of the element, and index some of them for easy searchability.
+Important values are selected from annotations for types and from fields for instances. `_important_values` refer to fields in instances of the type whereas `_self_important_values` refers to fields of the type itself.

 Type: `Array` of objects of type:
-- value: `string` - A name of a field defined for the type.
+- value: `string` - A name of a field or annotation.
 - indexed: `boolean` - Specifies if the value should be indexed for easy searchability.
 - highlighted: `boolean` - Specifies if the value should be highlighted in the display.